matthew30903/TechTeaWeb/content/articles/2018/2018-03-20-make-video-game-rpg-maker-mv/index.md

 You must have a realistic goal for your first game, many developers set impossible goals and give up under the pressure.
 We will be in a difficult position if we are to build a game 100 hour dream game in between work and taking care of the family for example.

 > Let’s imagine we are working full-time with no other responsibilities.
 After work each day we will dedicate an hour to game development.
-Our goal is to build a 1 hour long episodic 2D RPG telling the story of a mercenary as he fights through a war.</blockquote>
+Our goal is to build a 1 hour long episodic 2D RPG telling the story of a mercenary as he fights through a war.

 ## Pick an Engine